We offer educational programs at the following levels:

 In February 2015, the two-year Clinical Informatics Fellowship Program, sponsored by Banner – University Medical Center Phoenix (formerly Banner Good Samaritan Medical Center) received accreditation from the American Council on Graduate Medical Education.
 The fellowship was launched in July 2015 with two physician fellows in the first program cohort.

-The fellowship offers a wide variety of community-based rotations at Dignity Health, Maricopa Integrated Health System, Phoenix Children's Hospital and HonorHealth, as well as the Hospice of the Valley and the Wesley Community and Health Center.
+The fellowship offers a wide variety of community-based rotations at Dignity Health, Maricopa Integrated Health System, Phoenix Children's Hospital and HonorHealth, as well as the Phoenix VA Health Care System and the Wesley Community and Health Center.
 Fellows have the option to gain exposure and work on a wide variety of EHR systems, including Allscripts, Cerner and Epic.
 Upon successful completion of the fellowship, fellows will be board eligible candidates to sit for the clinical informatics subspecialty board examination.

 The program provides full support for fellows to be enrolled in Oregon Health and Science University’s (OHSU) online Clinical Informatics courses and obtain an OHSU Graduate Certificate in Biomedical Informatics.